Officials investigating a possible shooting at Ohio college say report was a misunderstanding

 “We ask that the public still stay away from the area at this time,” the sheriff's office said.

-Muskingum County Sheriff Matt Lutz said the report of a possible shooting was due to a misunderstanding by a staff member who heard students discussing a gun and hostage situation, according to WSYX.
-They were actually referring to a domestic dispute between two students earlier in the day that didn't result in injuries.
+Muskingum County Sheriff Matt Lutz said the report of a possible shooting was due to a staff member misunderstanding students who were talking about a loud domestic dispute that had happened earlier.

+“It was relayed to law enforcement that there was a person with a hostage or something to the effect of a person with a gun,” he said in a statement.

+After interviewing students and checking buildings officials found no evidence of a shooting, so the shelter in place was lifted, according to Lutz.

 Muskingum University in New Concord, Ohio, had posted on its website that a possible shooting had been reported and that everyone on campus should shelter in place until further notice.